 * Has no spending limits or call-scope restrictions

-2. **Access Keys**: Secondary authorized keys
+2. **Admin Access Keys**: Secondary authorized keys for account administration

 * Cannot call mutable precompile functions (only view functions are allowed)